ebi-uniprot/rsshelp2md/export/rna_editing.md

 Examples: [Q31796](http://www.uniprot.org/uniprot/Q31796#sequences), [Q85FL3](http://www.uniprot.org/uniprot/Q85FL3#sequences), [P04114](http://www.uniprot.org/uniprot/P04114#sequences)

 When the mRNA sequence is fully edited, the [canonical protein sequence](http://www.uniprot.org/help/canonical%5Fand%5Fisoforms) displayed by default in the entry corresponds to the translation of the edited mRNA.
-For partially edited mRNAs, the translation is that of the genomic DNA and the amino acid changes are listed in the '[Natural variant](http://www.uniprot.org/manual/variant)' subsection.
+For partially edited mRNAs, the translation is that of the genomic DNA and the amino acid changes are listed in the ' [Natural variant](http://www.uniprot.org/manual/variant)' subsection.

 Example: [P28335](http://www.uniprot.org/uniprot/P28335#sequences)

 For RNA editing leading to insertion or deletion, the information is provided, but not described precisely as they result in major sequence changes.

 Example: [Q07434](http://www.uniprot.org/uniprot/Q07434#sequences)

 We do not describe silent editing events.

 Related keyword: [RNA editing](http://www.uniprot.org/keywords/691)